kevinblighe/EnhancedVolcano/README.md

 Adjust colour and alpha for point shading
 -----------------------------------------

 The default colour scheme may not be to everyone's taste.
-Here we make it such that only the transcripts passing both the log2FC and P value thresholds are coloured red, with everything else black.
+Here we make it such that only the variables passing both the log2FC and P value thresholds are coloured red, with everything else black.
 We also adjust the value for 'alpha', which controls the transparency of the plotted points: 1 = 100% opaque; 0 = 100% transparent.

 ``` r
   EnhancedVolcano(res2,